-Brass Alloy Tubing are made using zinc and copper.
-Bras alloys come in a variety of grades, which depend on the amount of zinc and copper.
-The mechanical and electrical properties of Brass are altered with varying amounts of zinc and copper.
-The gold-like appearance of brass makes it a choice of decoration.
+Brass tubing is an alloy of copper and zinc and typically contains 65-70% copper, 30-35% zinc, and sometimes small amounts of lead, iron or manganese.
+Brass tubing has excellent mechanical strength, making it a popular choice in the construction of piping systems.
+It also is highly resistant to corrosion, which is why most brass plumbing fixtures have a long lifespan.
+Brass alloys come in various grades, which depend on the amount of zinc and copper.
+The mechanical and electrical properties of brass are altered with varying amounts of zinc and copper.
+The gold-like appearance of the polished brass tube makes it a choice of decoration.
 The machinability of brass is increased through the addition of Lead.

-Locks, gears, door knobs, ammunition casings, valves and bearings are some low-friction applications that make use of brass.
-The malleability in brass is higher in comparison to bronze and zinc.
+Locks, gears, door knobs, ammunition casings, valves and bearings are some low-friction applications that use brass.
+The malleability in thin brass tubing is higher in comparison to bronze and zinc.
 The melting point of brass is relatively low.
-Applications where sparking is of danger use brass to prevent any hazardous outcomes.
-High workability and durability demanding applications make use of Brass.
-DZR is the corrosion resistant from of brass, which is used specifically in applications where high resistance to corrosion is required.
-Durability of DZR brass also makes it usable in water boiler systems.
-Bio-fouling is prevented in Brass.
-Hence, making an element of choice for such applications since centuries.
+In applications where sparking is dangerous, use brass to prevent any hazardous outcomes.
+High workability and durability demanding applications make use of brass.
+DZR (Dezincification Resistant) is the corrosion-resistant form of brass, which is used specifically in applications requiring high corrosion resistance.
+The durability of DZR brass also makes it usable in water boiler systems.
+Bio-fouling is prevented in brass.